NamTran2010/jhipster_microservices_management_employee/README.md

 - Make sure every listing API can do pagination and sorting
 - Make sure API is protected by a gateway
 - Make sure CRUD API related to document is only valid for Role_Admin and employee

+  Task 2: Add Salary Field in entity Job History data

+- Create a custom method to handle tracking jobs
+- Update employee create new job history
+- Make sure when we fail in creating job history, no update for employee
+- Create new employee, need create job history?

+  Task 3: Add document service in our JDL file

+  - Document Table and DocumentType Table
+  - Make sure document service using h2 as dev database

+  Task 4: Create frontend for helpdesk can do CRUD Document operation on Employee while editing the employee entity

+  Task 5: Update backend codebase for Document service

+3. Solution & Tips